tcthanh812/HR-solution/README.md

 - Insurance
 - Attendance

-A graph was created to show [the conceptual level design](https://dbdiagram.io/d/64574475dca9fb07c4a301cd)
+A graph was created to show [the data model](https://dbdiagram.io/d/64574475dca9fb07c4a301cd)